yehia67/documentation/the-tangle/0.1/concepts/proof-of-work.md

 If an IRI node receives a transaction without the PoW, that transaction is ignored to reduce the effect that spam transactions have on the network.

-PoW can be done by clients or it can be outsourced to an IRI node (known as remote proof of work).
+PoW can be done by clients or it can be outsourced to an IRI node (known as remote proof of work) by calling the `attachToTangle` API call.

 Clients may want to use remote PoW if the device their using to create transactions doesn't have the necessary computational power to calculate PoW in a reasonable amount of time.